Jakara Jackson: WWE (2021–2025)

+At NXT Battleground on May 28, 2023, Jackson and Lash Legend aligned with Noam Dar and Oro Mensah, forming The Meta-Four.
+Jackson made her NXT debut later that year, teaming with Legend.
+In October, she suffered a broken wrist and was withdrawn from the NXT Women's Breakout Tournament.

-On the October 11 episode of SmackDown, Jackson and Legend made their main roster debut where they unsuccessfully challenged WWE Women's Tag Team Champions Bianca Belair and Jade Cargill for the title.
-Jackson and Legend made their second main roster appearance days later on the October 14 episode of Raw, where they cost Damage CTRL (Iyo Sky and Kairi Sane) their WWE Women's Tag Team Championship match from ringside.
-On the October 22 episode of NXT, Jackson and Legend fought Damage CTRL to a no contest after interference from Chelsea Green and Piper Niven.
-On the following episode of SmackDown, the three brands' general managers announced that Belair and Cargill will defend their titles against Legend and Jackson, Sky and Sane, and Green and Niven in a fatal four-way tag team match at Crown Jewel where Belair and Cargill retained their titles.
+Jackson returned from injury on the January 16, 2024 episode of NXT, competing in a battle royal to determine the number one contender for the NXT Women's Championship.
+In July, Jackson and Legend unsuccessfully challenged The Unholy Union for the WWE Women's Tag Team Championship.
+On the October 11 episode of SmackDown, Jackson and Legend made their main roster debut, unsuccessfully challenging Bianca Belair and Jade Cargill for the WWE Women's Tag Team Championship.
+They later competed in a fatal four-way tag team match for the titles at Crown Jewel, where Belair and Cargill retained the titles.

-On the April 29, 2025 episode of NXT, Meta-Four would meet in a backstage segment in which they announced their mutual agreement to disband, sighting personal singles ventures.
-On May 2, Jackson was released from WWE, ending her four-year tenure with the company.
+On April 29, 2025 episode of NXT, The Meta-Four announced their dissolution in a backstage segment in what would be Jackson's final WWE appearance as a signed talent.
+Jackson was released by WWE three days later, ending her four-year tenure with the company.

-On the 30 September episode of NXT, Jackson, under her Mara Sadè ring name, returned to WWE as one of the members announced to be a part of Team TNA in a 4-on-4 Survivor Series style match at NXT vs. TNA Showdown.
+While signed to TNA, Jackson returned to WWE under the ring name Mara Sadè, as a member of Team TNA for the 4-on-4 match against Team NXT at Showdown on October 7, where Team TNA was defeated.

-Total Nonstop Action Wrestling (2025–present)
+Total Nonstop Action Wrestling (2025–2026)

 At Sacrifice on March 14, 2025, Jakara Jackson and Lash Legend made their Total Nonstop Action Wrestling (TNA) debut where they appeared after the TNA Knockouts World Tag Team Championship match to confront the new champions Ash by Elegance and Heather by Elegance.
 On the April 3 episode of Impact!, Jackson and Legend made their TNA in-ring debut, defeating Spitfire (Dani Luna and Jody Threat).
 On April 27 at Rebellion, Jackson and Legend competed in a four-way tag team match for the TNA Knockouts World Tag Team Championship, but failed to win.

 On the July 24 episode of Impact!, Jackson returned to TNA as Mara Sadè, teaming with The IInspiration (Cassie Lee and Jessie McKay) to defeat the Elegance Brand (Ash by Elegance, Heather by Elegance, and M by Elegance).
 It was later announced that Sadè had signed with TNA.
+At Genesis On January 17, 2026, Sadè lost to Ryan Nemeth in an Intergender match.
+Following the loss to Nemeth, Sadè began a feud with Elayna Black which ended on March 27 at Sacrifice, where Sadé defeated Black in a No Disqualification match.
+Sadè's contract with TNA expired in July 2026 and her final match aired on August 6, where she lost to Heather by Elegance in the quarter-final of the TNA Knockouts Television Championship tournament.